Noise dissipation mechanisms of an acoustic liner under grazing flow: Evaluation of the impinging acoustic energy

 \section{Evaluation of the impinging acoustic energy}

-The acoustic energy used to normalize the dissipation terms in \fref{fig:energy_budget} is computed by integrating the fluctuating pressure field along the entire channel height, as illustrated in \fref{fig:Ei_scheme}.
+The acoustic power used to normalize the dissipation terms in \fref{fig:energy_budget} and \ref{fig:EEi_f} is computed by integrating the fluctuating pressure field along the entire domain height, as illustrated in \fref{fig:Ei_scheme}.
 This differs from the definition adopted by \citet{tam_microfluid_2000}, where the orifice surface was used as the reference dimension.

-The procedure is grounded in the acoustic energy conservation law \citep{Rienstra_2004}, which states that for a time-periodic acoustic field the mean acoustic energy flux through a control surface equals the dissipation within the enclosed volume.
-In the present case, the dissipation comprises two distinct contributions: viscous losses and the conversion of acoustic energy into vortical motion.
-This framework allows a direct comparison between the total dissipated energy (obtained by summing the individual contributions) and the net flux balance between $E_\text{i}$ and $E_\text{out}$, providing an internal validation of the energy budget.
+In the two-dimensional configuration, the acoustic pressure associated with the incident wave varies along the wall-normal direction.
+Denoting by $\hat{p}_i(y)$ the incident pressure amplitude at a given wall-normal location $y$, the local time-averaged acoustic intensity of a harmonic plane wave is evaluated as

+where $\rho$ is the fluid density and $c$ is the speed of sound.
+The impinging acoustic quantity denoted $E_{\text{i}}$ is then obtained by integrating the local acoustic intensity along the wall-normal direction on an upstream control plane normal to the streamwise direction,

+This quantity has units of $\mathrm{W/m}$ and represents the time-averaged acoustic power per unit span, i.e.\ an acoustic energy flux per unit time and per unit span.
+For the three-dimensional evaluation, the corresponding impinging acoustic power is obtained by multiplying this value by the spanwise extent of the 3D computational domain, yielding the total impinging acoustic power in $\mathrm{W}$.
+This three-dimensional value is used to normalize the dissipation terms reported in figures~\ref{fig:energy_budget} and~\ref{fig:EEi_f}, as well as in the full 3D analysis.

+The same formulation can be applied on a downstream control plane to evaluate the transmitted acoustic power $E_{\text{out}}$.

-With this definition, the impinging energy $E_\text{i}$ upstream of the orifice and the outgoing energy $E_\text{out}$ downstream can be consistently compared.
+With this definition, the impinging power $E_\text{i}$ upstream of the orifice and the outgoing $E_\text{out}$ downstream of the orifice can be consistently compared to highlight the modification of the pressure field due to the presence of the orifice.
 Shifting the evaluation planes within two orifice diameters upstream or downstream does not affect the results, confirming the robustness of the method.

-In practice, the acoustic flux requires the distribution of the acoustic energy upstream and downstream of the orifice.
-Since the field analysed is two-dimensional, the surface integral reduces to an integration along the wall-normal direction, while the volume integral corresponds to the two-dimensional control region.